Butter sculpture: United States

 The first butter cow sculpture to appear at a state fair was displayed at the Ohio State Fair in 1903, sculpted by A. T. Shelton & Company.
 New cow and calf sculptures are created each year, reflecting positive ideals and cultural trends in Ohio, and have become a Fair tradition.

 Postcard of John K. Daniels’s butter sculpture of a boy, cow, and calf.
 Iowa State Fair, 1911.

 The first butter cow in Iowa was made by sculptor John K. Daniels at the 1911 Iowa State Fair.
 The sculpture was sponsored by the Beatrice Creamery Co., now part of Con-Agra Foods.
 The exhibit, designed as a way to promote dairy products in the area, was a big hit with fairgoers.
 Because of its success, the butter sculpture was continued each year.
 Over the years, several different artists have sculpted the Butter Cow for the Iowa State Fair.
 Daniels created sculptures and was followed by J.E.
 Wallace of Florida, who held the position until 1956.
 Wallace started making an additional butter sculpture for the exhibit each year.
 This second sculpture typically depicted people in everyday activities such as butter churning, or playing with a dog.
 This tradition has continued with each sculptor since.
 Earl Frank Dutt of Illinois became the third official sculptor.
 Dutt was trained at the Art Institute of Chicago and had experience sculpting many materials, from plaster and clay to lard.
 Over the next few years he sculpted cows in Iowa, Illinois, Wisconsin, and Michigan, spreading the love of the Butter Cow throughout the Midwest United States.
 His additions to each year's exhibit were far more cartoonish than those of J.E.
 Wallace, depicting such things as a fight between political party mascots or a parade of smiling pigs.

 It was Dutt who trained Norma "Duffy" Lyon, now known widely as The Butter Cow Lady.
 She began her career as an assistant to Frank Dutt in 1959.
 The previous year she saw a photo of Dutt's creation and told the fair director she could do better.
 In 1960, she took over as the sculptor in residence—and first female to do so—and created a new piece for the fair each year until 2005.
 Some of her more notable sculptures include likenesses of Garth Brooks, John Wayne, Elvis Presley, and her own full version of The Last Supper, all made of butter.
 Duffy (a nickname derived from her maiden name, Duffield), as she was lovingly known, also sculpted Butter Cows for other states such as Illinois and Utah over the years.
 In 2006, Duffy retired, due to health limitations, and was succeeded by her apprentice Sarah Pratt.
+In 2025, the Renwick Gallery featured a butter cow sculpted by Pratt in its exhibit State Fairs: Growing American Craft.